Here’s your back to school shopping list of Dollar Tree teacher supplies including what TO purchase and what to stay away from!

-If you’re anything like most teachers, you could single handedly keep the dollar store in business.
-AMIRIGHT??
-Several times a month I find myself wondering the aisles of my local Dollar Tree scooping up goodies for my classroom.
+If you’re anything like most teachers, you could single handedly keep the Dollar Tree in business. #AMIRIGHT??
+Several times a month I find myself wondering the aisles of my local Dollar Tree scooping up teacher supplies for my classroom.
 Over the years, I’ve perfected dollar-store-teacher-shopping to a science.
 I’ve seen what works and what doesn’t.
-So I wanted to share my wisdom with you so you can maximize your teaching dollars.
-Because, let’s face it….even a few bucks make a difference!
+I wanted to share my wisdom so you can get the biggest bang for you buck when back to school shopping at the Dollar Tree!

 (All items pictured in this post could be found on Dollar Tree’s website at the time of this post.
 Keep in mind that their stock changes regularly!)

 1. Borders- I’ve had great experience purchasing borders at Dollar Tree.
 They’ve really come out with some cute designs and if you’re in a pinch–or don’t live anywhere near a teacher supply store like me!!–these are cute, reasonably sturdy, and colorful.
 Plus, they’re so cheap that even if you don’t reuse them from year to year it’s no great loss.

 2. Coding Dot Labels- Every classroom teacher can use these circle dot labels.
 In first grade, I used them to color code Accelerated Reader books.
 In Pre-K, we use them for fine motor sticker activities.